 In humans the disease manifests itself by a watery and sometimes bloody diarrhoea, abdominal pain, fever, headache, nausea and vomiting.
 In severe cases a septicaemia may develop and this can lead to complications which can give rise to conditions such as arthritis, septic aneurisms or other localised infections and osteomyelitis.
 Reactive arthritis and irritable bowel syndrome may also be sequels to enteric infection.

-Quantitative distribution of such symptoms in comparison with other causes of IID
+Quantitative distribution of such symptoms in comparison with other causes of intestinal infectious disease (IID).

 Since in its mildest forms the onset of diarrhoea may be relatively long and the duration short (up to 7 days) it is considered that the level of unreported cases may be as high as 30 times the number of reported cases in some countries.
-An overall rate of 10 cases per reported case is considered to be likely in the EU.
+An overall rate of 10 cases per reported case is considered likely in the EU.

 As above – also – how significant are mild unreported cases in further spread and economic loss?Need for a harmonised notification system in EU.

 This is dependent on the level of hygiene among the population and spread of infection has been reported in care homes.
-Meticulous hygiene may prevent the spread from infected humans and animals but it is not uncommon for a breakdown in the hygiene to occur and for cases to become apparent.
+Meticulous hygiene may prevent the spread from infected humans and animals, but it is not uncommon for a breakdown in the hygiene to occur and for cases to become apparent.
 This is emphasised in Europe by the need to prevent people known to be infected from working in the food preparation industry.
-In less well developed countries the likelihood of spread is significantly greater especially where the sanitary treatment of human excrement is lacking.
+In less developed countries the likelihood of spread is significantly greater especially where the sanitary treatment of human excrement is lacking.
 Salmonella can also survive in water and thus drinking supplies may also become contaminated.

 Detailed mechanisms of spread and doses involved